saleor/saleor-docs/docs/advanced/ordersDG.md

 * ### Fulfilled

 Each order line is fulfilled in existing fulfillments.
-Order doesn’t require further actions by a shop operator.
+The order doesn’t require further actions by a shop operator.

 * ### Cancelled

 Order has been canceled.
-Every fulfillment (if there is any) has `CANCELED` status.
-Order doesn’t require further actions by a shop operator.
+Every fulfillment (if there is any) has a `CANCELED` status.
+The order doesn’t require further action to be taken by a shop operator.

 * ### Draft